Anveshana (2002 film)

-Anveshana is a 2002 Telugu language horror film written and directed by Sagar and produced by Prabhakar Reddy.
+Anveshana is a 2002 Indian Telugu-language horror film directed by Sagar.
 The film stars Ravi Teja and Radhika Varma in the lead roles.
-This film markes the film debut of Radhika and the music director, Madhukar.
+This film marks the film debut of Radhika and the music director, Madhukar.
+The film was released after a two year delay.

 Plot

 Prabhakar mysteriously dies after walking on a train track.
 His brother, Vamsy, suspected that his death is not a suicide, but a planned murder.
 Vamsy falls in love with Bhavana and they subsequently marry as their horoscope matches.
 They later find letters addressed to Prabhakar telling him to come to the forest or face consequences.
 The rest of the story is how Vamsy and Bhavana figure out the truth behind Prabhakar's death.